Check ntp-ntpd

 Overview

-This plugin checks the clock offset of ntpd in milliseconds compared to ntp servers.
-It also prints
+Checks the clock offset of ntpd in milliseconds compared to the configured NTP servers.
+Alerts when the offset exceeds the configured thresholds.

-The stratum of the NTP time source determines its quality.
-The stratum is equal to the number of hops to a reference clock (which is stratum 0).
+• The stratum of the NTP time source determines its quality.
+The stratum is equal to the number of hops to a reference clock (stratum 0).
 A NTP server connected directly to the reference clock is Stratum 1, a client connected to this NTP server is Stratum 2, etc.

 Fact Sheet